ding2 m4 pou4頂唔蒲顶唔蒲

 Jyutpingding2 m4 pou4

-Yaledíng m pòuh
+Yaledíng m̀h pòuh

 Definition

-To be unable to tolerate
+To be unable to bear, tolerate, or stand something.

 colloquialdaily actionsslang